Petition to reinstate rail service on Vancouver Island headed to Ottawa

 Skaalrud pointed out that there is currently a lot of activity happening towards reintroducing rail service, including the fact that the Ministry of Transportation and Infrastructure provided $18 million in grant funding last year to the 14 First Nations and five regional districts located along the rail corridor that make up the ICF to develop a shared vision for the rail line.

-He said the ICF is also clearing vegetation and rockfalls all along the length of the rail line, and the foundation is in the process of hiring a corridor manager who would help move the vision of restoring the rail line along.
+He said the ICF is also clearing vegetation and rockfalls all along the length of the rail line, and the foundation is in the process of hiring a corridor manager who would help support the visioning process led by the province, in collaboration with First Nation communities and regional districts..

 Skaalrud said a lot of people believe the rail line has deteriorated beyond the point of repair, but he said much of the major infrastructure, like bridges, are still in good shape.